AmayaHena/LibParse/README.md

 ```

 ## Clean
-If needed a cute script to clean the files generated after a build:
+If needed a clean script to clean the files generated after a build:
 ```
 #!/bin/bash